-For purposes of MR imaging, the foot is divided into two exams:
+For purposes of MR imaging, the foot is divided into three exams:

 1. Ankle/Hindfoot/Midfoot (everything behind metatarsals)